Moms and dads all across America, so loving and rational at home, can transform into raging animals at their child’s sports game.

 … as much as you would their game performance.
 Some parents are lavish with sport praise and seem to care very little about how things are going in the classroom.
 Until… the athlete is no longer eligible because of poor grades.

 Take an interest in what they are learning about in school.
-Even if your kid is talented enough to play college ball, or beats the odds of playing in the professionally (2 out of 1,000 High School athletes make it to the NFL) he will be a life learner much longer than an athlete.
+Even if your kid is talented enough to play college ball, or beats the odds of playing professionally (for example, 2 out of 1,000 High School athletes make it to the NFL) he will be a life learner much longer than an athlete.

 Most teams and/or organizations are starving for more parental involvement!
 It might be for planning, fund-raising, communication, team snacks/meals, and the list could go on.
 As a parent, your involvement could also be a good way to see if the coach and teammates are people you want your child to be around.

-And, of course as parents, don’t be sparing with those magic words: “I love watching you play,” or “I’m proud of you.”
+And, of course, as parents, don’t be sparing with those magic words: “I love watching you play,” or “I’m proud of you.”